 The Canmore Nordic Centre gets a workout summer or winter.
 In the summer it ramps up for cycling with a network of more than 100 km of trails!
 Never gone mountain biking before?
 No problem, they rent bikes and have beginner trails.
 And where better to try it for the first time than in the legendary Rocky Mountains!

 For experienced mountain bikers, there are trails all around Canmore.
 So put that bike on a bike rack and start exploring.

 Many people use Canmore as a base for exploring Banff National Park, and with the town of Banff only 20 minutes away, it’s no wonder.
 You can purchase your National Park Pass and drive freely into the park to experience everything it has to offer from the Banff Gondola to the Hot Springs and Lake Louise.
 Check out all the things to do in Banff here.

 For skiing and snowboarding, you are close to the hills as well and can make Canmore your home base.
 In the winter accommodations cater to nordic lovers and you can enjoy the outdoor hot tubs and apres ski in Canmore, just like they do on the hill.
 See Things to Do in the Winter in Banff Alberta

 Some of the best skiing in the Canadian Rockies is located near Canmore.
 Sunshine Village is just 30 minutes away and Norquay is fun for the whole family at 25 minutes away.
 If you want to ski the mother of them all, Lake Louise Ski resort is 55 minutes from downtown Canmore.
-Check out Things to Do in the Winter in Banff Alberta
+Check out The 52 Best Things to do in Alberta, Canada – The Ultimate Guide